Health Access Grants

 - Accelerating Licensure of Behavioral Health Professionals – There is a compelling shortage of behavioral health professionals throughout the state, particularly in the 77 localities that are federally designated as mental health professional shortage areas.
 There are many masters-prepared social workers and counselors who require oversight for a defined period of time by a licensed professional in their field, before they can become licensed.
 VHCF will consider proposals for funding to pay the salary and benefits of these masters-prepared therapists from local organizations that will provide the required oversight from a trained behavioral health professional.

-- Creating Local Coordinated Systems of Care – VHCF is interested in stimulating and supporting local initiatives that will result in a community-wide coordinated network of care for the uninsured and the medically underserved, and invites proposals designed to achieve this.
+- Creating Local Coordinated Systems of Care – VHCF is interested in stimulating and supporting local initiatives that will result in a community-wide coordinated network of care that expands access to clinical health care services for the uninsured and the medically underserved, and invites proposals designed to achieve this.
 This funding track is appropriate for communities where there are several organizations that have a vision of working more closely together to achieve greater synergies and efficiencies both for their patients/clients and for their operations by creating or enhancing interoperability among providers.

 It’s important to note that VHCF does not fund projects that are just good ideas.
 It funds projects that are great ideas backed by well thought-out plans of action.
 Applications are scrutinized thoroughly to ensure strong project leadership, a well-articulated vision, a solid operating plan, community support, and long-term financial viability.

 Interested in applying?
 First, check the eligibility requirements and review the grant guidelines to see if your organization or project might be eligible for consideration.
-You may also want to review VHCF’s Models that Made It to see if replicating one of these proven approaches will match your needs.
-Then, schedule a time to speak with a Program Officer for additional guidance here.
+Letter of Intent and Proposal due dates are available on the How to Apply page.
+Review the FAQs and Schedule a time to speak with a Program Officer for additional guidance here.